doocs/leetcode/solution/0000-0099/0087.Scramble String/README_EN.md

 <strong>Explanation:</strong> One possible scenario applied on s1 is:
 &quot;great&quot; --&gt; &quot;gr/eat&quot; // divide at random index.
 &quot;gr/eat&quot; --&gt; &quot;gr/eat&quot; // random decision is not to swap the two substrings and keep them in order.
-&quot;gr/eat&quot; --&gt; &quot;g/r / e/at&quot; // apply the same algorithm recursively on both substrings. divide at ranom index each of them.
+&quot;gr/eat&quot; --&gt; &quot;g/r / e/at&quot; // apply the same algorithm recursively on both substrings. divide at random index each of them.
 &quot;g/r / e/at&quot; --&gt; &quot;r/g / e/at&quot; // random decision was to swap the first substring and to keep the second substring in the same order.
 &quot;r/g / e/at&quot; --&gt; &quot;r/g / e/ a/t&quot; // again apply the algorithm recursively, divide &quot;at&quot; to &quot;a/t&quot;.
 &quot;r/g / e/ a/t&quot; --&gt; &quot;r/g / e/ a/t&quot; // random decision is to keep both substrings in the same order.
-The algorithm stops now and the result string is &quot;rgeat&quot; which is s2.
+The algorithm stops now, and the result string is &quot;rgeat&quot; which is s2.
-As there is one possible scenario that led s1 to be scrambled to s2, we return true.
+As one possible scenario led s1 to be scrambled to s2, we return true.
 </pre>

 <p><strong>Example 2:</strong></p>